top of page

 Lili Ramos.png

-Lili Ramos is a third-year doctoral student in the Clinical Psychology program at John Jay College of Criminal Justice.
+Lili Ramos is a fifth-year doctoral student in the Clinical Psychology program at John Jay College of Criminal Justice.
 She graduated from Bowdoin College in 2018, with a major in Psychology and a minor in Hispanic Studies.
 Before starting at John Jay, Lili spent two years as a Clinical Research Coordinator in the Juvenile Justice Behavioral Health Lab at the University of California, San Francisco (UCSF).
-At UCSF, Lili worked on multiple studies aimed at improving behavioral health outcomes for youth involved in the juvenile legal and foster care systems.
-At John Jay, Lili works on several projects that aim to inform juvenile legal system policies and practice reforms, including studies examining factors that contribute to adolescents’ experiences on probation and judges’ perceptions of juvenile plea bargain processes.
-Lili was recently selected for the National Science Foundation's Graduate Research Fellowship Program, which will support her work applying an ecological approach to better understand youth success on probation.
+At John Jay, Lili works on several projects that aim to inform juvenile legal system policies and practice reforms, including studies examining factors that contribute to adolescents’ experiences on probation and judges’ perceptions of youth plea bargain processes.
+Lili was selected for the National Science Foundation's Graduate Research Fellowship Program, which supports her work applying an ecological approach to better understand youth success on probation.

 MASTER'S STUDENTS